 ENGR 2106E Introduction to Mineral Resources Engineering*

-Other relevant Science or Engineering courses with Director's permission
++ other Science or Engineering courses may be allowed with Program Coordinator's permission

 ANTR 1007E Introduction to Sociocultural Anthropology